Forest Ecology Study

 This hands-on course allows participants to understand the relationship between the forest and humans, and the many ways the forest is important to our wildlife.
 Tree and leaf identification will be included so that participants understand the differences between deciduous and coniferous trees and their respective roles in the forest.
 Participants can also learn the life story of a tree by looking at a cross-section of a tree.

-Bass Lake and Blair Creek offer the perfect location for participants to discover the wetlands local to the Center.
+Blair Creek offers the perfect location for participants to discover the wetlands local to the Center.
 Participants will gain a better understanding of how everything they do to the environment impacts a much larger area than they could have guessed, from a forest bog all the way to the ocean.
 Spending time studying Blair Creek, participants will learn about leaf packs and bio indicators that indicate changes in water quality.
-Bass Lake offers a great opportunity to study pond ecology.

 Wildlife Adaptations Study